gengkunling/Laguerre-Volterra-Network/README.md

-# Lagurerre-Volterra-Network
+# Lagurerre-Volterra-Network (LVN)
+The LVN is an advanced method to analyze input output relationship in the nonlinear dynamic systems.
+LVN combines the idea of Laguerre kernel expansions with the connectionist modeling notion of Artificial Neural Network (ANN).

 ## To run this program:

 1. Generate Data
-Run data_gen.m to generate the training data data.mat.
+Run [data_gen.m](data_gen.m) to generate the training data data.mat.

 2. Show the True System that Generates the Data
 Run trueSystem.m.
 It will display the true PDMs, ANFs, first order and second order kernels.